 Once I had to inform a client that he could not file his S-corporation return because legally he was not allowed to be a shareholder since he was a Canadian citizen.

-Not only were New York and New Jersey’s S-corporation paperwork late, the company would miss the federal deadline to file the paperwork so the client would receive a notice from the IRS that they were assessed a penalty.
+Not only were New York and New Jersey’s S-corporation paperwork late, the business formation company would miss the federal deadline to file the S-corporation paperwork so the client would receive a notice from the IRS that they were either assessed a penalty or their business return could not be processed.
 We would assure them that this would be handled and wrote Abatement letters to the IRS for the clients asking the penalty be waived.
 We did this so often I thought this was a regular CPA service.

 One day I was in my office, I answered the phone to a woman who was screaming.
 She was screaming so loud my coworkers in other offices could hear her and I was not using the speaker.
 The client was upset because she had received a golden parachute payment of $350,000 from her company as compensation because her job was discontinued.
 She blamed me for the taxes she owed to the IRS.
 “You should have known and did something,” she screamed.

-Another instance a client from Massachusetts, I cannot remember the city.
-I am from Boston so I felt a kinship.
-He stated, “I should have never given these people $35,000.
+Another instance, a client from Massachusetts, I cannot remember the city I am from Boston so I felt a kinship, remorsefully stated, “I should have never given these people $35,000.
 Now my truck payment is due.
 I will probably lose my house.
 I’m gonna just kill myself!”
 He repeated the last sentence over and over.

 Eventually these clients would come the realization that they would never recoup their money.
 Some clients were retired, elderly couples who did not have the energy to find a property, renovate, and sell it.
 Many realized their state real estate market was not viable or by the time they paid contractors to renovate a property there was no profit to be made.
 There was no profit in flipping a house in NYC, Florida or CA or New Jersey.
 Many realized they would have to travel to other states to look for property which simply was not an option.